R2-D2 FAQ´s

 - A simple voltmeter with a circuit tester

-If you never worked with any of these tools, I would recommend
+you never worked with any of these tools, I would recommend starting

-starting your modeling career with something more simple. like a kit
+your modeling career with something more simple. like a kit for a model

 - "How many hours did you need to